 Who we are...

-The crested gecko is a species I really can't say enough good things about, and they make up the majority of our sales and reptile production.
-I started off keeping pythons in 2001 and then got my first crested geckos in 2003.
+I have kept reptiles for most of my life now, starting with some anoles at the age of seven and graduating to a big Burmese python by my senior year of high school.
+I got rid of my reptiles when I was going to school and working full-time, but after school, in 2001, I moved out and began putting together my existing collection.
+In addition to doing this for a living, I maintain a pretty good sized personal collection, consisting of several other species...carpet pythons, blood pythons, roughly a half dozen boa species, gargoyle geckos, a few tokay geckos, and my mourning geckos.
+Crested Geckos The crested gecko is a species I really can't say enough good things about, and they make up the majority of our sales and reptile production.
+They make outstanding first-time reptile pets, and the insane number of pattern and color variations keep even the hard-core enthusiast intrigued year after year.
+I kept tons of reptiles as a kid/teenager, but my current collection started with pythons in 2001 and then got my first crested geckos in 2003.
 I quickly became obsessed with producing designer crested geckos.
-We pioneered (and named) several designer gecko morphs that are household names today, like the Red Harlequin/Pinistripe, the Super Stripe, and the Phantom Pinstripe, just to name a few.
-To my knowledge, we are home to the largest colony of selectively bred crested geckos in the world, and the world's third largest breeder of crested geckos overall.
-We are still growing steadily, and plan to release some really exciting new projects in 2014.
+Since then the collection has grown to thousands of geckos, a result of having developed (and named) several designer gecko morphs/traits that have become household names today, like the Red Harlequin/Pinistripe, the Super Stripe, and the Phantom Pinstripe, just to name a few.
+To my knowledge, we are now home to the largest colony of selectively bred crested geckos in the world, and the world's third largest breeder of crested geckos overall.
+The collection is still growing steadily, as we work hard to keep offering new and exciting projects and variations.